 Arete, Avalanche, Sedimentary Layers, Glacial Erratic, Cirque, Glaciation, U- Shaped or V-Shaped Valley, Glacier, Tarn, Hanging Valley, Moraine, Horn, Continental Divide, Metamorphic, Igneous, Fault, Folding, Lewis Overthrust Fault, Striations, Watershed

-1. Teachers may want to provide students with a copy of which describes what a glacier is and how glacial features are formed.
+1. Teachers may want to provide students with a copy of A Waterton-Glacier Story: The Work of Ice which describes what a glacier is and how glacial features are formed.
 It can be pre-reading homework or part of the reference materials for students to use to do in step #3.

 2. Divide the students into cooperative learning groups; give each group fresh balls of clay and tell them to sculpt mountain formations on a team board until they are satisfied with what they have done.